Author: dayoff

 Along with that, the employer should offer an engaging work environment to encourage the employees to work more diligently.
 Give importance to recognize the employee accomplishments and efforts.
 If the organization provides a clear career path to the employee, it will not motivate them to look for other jobs and lay off their work.

-Vacation tracker and PTO tracking software play a significant role in identifying which employees are layoff their work and discuss their reason for disinterest in work.
+Vacation tracker and pto management software play a significant role in identifying which employees are layoff their work and discuss their reason for disinterest in work.
 Organize effective team-building activities to make the new hires more comfortable around the work environment to show good performance.

 Having a healthy work-life balance is essential for employees to gain job satisfaction.
 Thus, employers should provide flexible work hours.
 Flexible work schedules and providing planned response times would give the employees better focus in their work and result in the completion of work with greater efficiency.